andruschak/3d-printing/README.md

 Altogether it probably took me a solid 8-10h to build.
 That was broken up over a 3 days.
 I left the brown sticker on the acrylic because I think it ends up looking cooler - and saved me a ton of peeling time.
 That did mean everything fit a bit more snug but it will probably add some strength to the overall chassis in the end.

 As a final note, wrapping the cabling was a bit more challenging than I thought.
 Ive done a lot of computer builds in my day and feel I am pretty adept at cable management.
-I will admit, this took me a few times to get wired the way I wanted.
+I will admit this took me a few times to get wired the way I wanted.
 Adding in the auto-leveller later forced me to re-wrap the extruder bundle.

 # Eye-candy